LeeMorinUCF/QMB6358F23/demo_09_unix_intro/README.md

 One approach is to find out how many cores are available:

 ```
-cores=detectCores()
+cores <- detectCores()
-cl <- makeCluster(cores[1]-1)
+cl <- makeCluster(cores[1] - 1)
 ```
 The above command leaves only one core idle, which allows for other processes to run.
 You might use this on your own laptop, for example.
-If using a shard computing system, you may want to leave room for your colleagues to do their work and choose a number of nodes such that others are still available.
+If using a shared computing system, you may want to leave room for your colleagues to do their work and choose a number of nodes such that others are still available.
 On ```mseconomics.business.ucf.edu```, there are 48 CPUs,
-so you might select 40 CPUs, leaving 8 for other users, as follows.
+so you might select 40 CPUs, leaving 8 for other users and background processes, as follows.

 ```
 cl <- makeCluster(40)